 Yes, you can receive a Postgraduate Loan from the government and still apply for Leeds Masters Scholarship.

-Yes, you can apply for a Leeds Masters Scholarship even if you have not applied for the governments Postgraduate Loan.
-You are not eligible for Leeds Masters Scholarship if your fees are being paid (fully or partly) by an employer or public-funding body.
+Yes, you can apply for a Leeds Masters Scholarship even if you have not applied for the government’s Postgraduate Loan.
+You are not eligible for Leeds Masters Scholarship if more than 50% of your fees are being paid by an employer or public-funding body.

 I meet all the eligibility criteria.
 Will I get a scholarship?

 Meeting the criteria does not mean you will automatically receive a scholarship.
 Leeds Masters Scholarship is very popular, so there are also many other factors which help us decide who is awarded a scholarship.

 When will I find out if my application has been successful?